Settlement from Whiplash Injury Due to a Car Accident | Should I Sue for Whiplash?

 If you suffered whiplash in an accident caused by someone else’s careless or reckless actions, then you deserve compensation.
 An experienced car accident injury lawyer can help you secure that compensation, oftentimes through a settlement with the at-fault party.

-Let’s explore settlements for auto accident whiplash injury in detail.
+Let’s explore accident settlements for whiplash injuries in detail.

 What Is Whiplash?

 Whiplash is a soft-tissue injury, a type of sprain, to the structures of the neck that occurs when the body, head, and neck move rapidly back and forth, similar to the motion of cracking a whip.
+This type of injury typically causes muscle pain to the neck and back.
 It may also be referred to as a “neck strain” or “cervical muscle sprain”.

 Victims can suffer neck injuries like whiplash in a range of circumstances, including assaults, sports injuries, and falls, but it is also one of the most common injuries in a car crash, especially rear-end collisions.
 Occupants of the lead car in that sort of collision face the greatest danger of whiplash.